 Followers, you may be familiar with the scenario where you dance with one leader, and receive feedback that your embrace is too firm, but when you dance with another leader, the same embrace is too light.
 So, which is it?

-Bet you didn't know this book is really all about tango embrace
+This book is really all about tango embrace

 The reason this happens partially has to do with different schools of thought on the tango embrace, but it also has to do with leaders not exactly saying what they mean.
 When leaders make these suggestions, what they often are trying to say is simply "Match the quality of the embrace I am giving you, whatever that is."
 And this exposes the core issue: the Argentine tango embrace is one of the most alive parts of the entire dance, and can be constantly changing as you are dancing.